puzzle/ansible-training/content/labs/04.3/_index.en.md

 - Solve this task by searching for files ending with `.bak` and registering the result to a variable.
 Then do tasks only if certain conditions are met.

 {{% notice tip %}}
-Have a look at the documentation about conditionals: <https://docs.ansible.com/ansible/latest/user_guide/playbooks_conditionals.html>
+Have a look at the documentation about conditionals: [Ansible Docs - Playbook Conditionals](https://docs.ansible.com/ansible/latest/user_guide/playbooks_conditionals.html)
 {{% /notice %}}

 ### Task 4 (Advanced)